 11In those letters, the king granted the Jews who were in every city the right to gather themselves together and to defend their lives, to destroy, to kill, and to wipe out every armed force of any people and province who would assault them, even their little ones and women, and to plunder their possessions

-12on a single day in all the provinces of King Ahasuerus, on the 13th day of the 12th month, which is the month Adar.
+12on a single day in all the provinces of King Ahasuerus, on the thirteenth day of the twelfth month, which is the month Adar.

 13A copy of what was written was to be issued as law in every province, and was proclaimed to all the peoples, and the Jews were to be ready on that day to avenge themselves on their enemies.

-14So the couriers who rode on royal horses went out, hastened and pressed on by the king’s commandment.
+14So the couriers who rode on swift horses went out, hastened and pressed on by the king’s commandment.
 The decree was given out in the palace-fortress of Susa.

 15And Mordecai went out from the king’s presence in royal clothing of blue and white, and with a great crown of gold and with a robe of fine linen and purple; and the city of Susa shouted and was glad.